UchuServer/Uchu/Uchu.Python/SCRIPTING.md

 <hr>

 ##### Global Events
+Events are a tool to hook up functions to be called when something happens.

+###### Setup events
+Binds a function to be called once a event is invoked.
+All of these functions return a `reference` you can use unbind the event.
 * `OnStart(Object, function)` binds the function to being called when the Object is started.
 * `OnDestroy(Object, function)` binds the function to being called when the Object is destroyed.
 * `OnTick(Object, function)` binds the function to being called every server tick on the Object.